The co-op bookstore for avid readers

 About the Author

 Tom Holland is a historian of the ancient world and a translator.
-His books include Rubicon: The Triumph and Tragedy of the Roman Republic, Persian Fire, In the Shadow of the Sword and The Forge of Christendom.
-He has adapted Homer, Herodotus, Thucydides and Virgil for the BBC.
-In 2007, he was the winner of the Classical Association prize, awarded to "the individual who has done most to promote the study of the language, literature and civilization of Ancient Greece and Rome."
+His books include Rubicon: The Last Years of the Roman Republic, Persian Fire, In the Shadow of the Sword, The Forge of Christendom, and Dynasty: The Rise and Fall of the House of Caesar.
+He has adapted Homer, Herodotus, Thucydides, and Virgil for the BBC.
+He is a winner of the Classical Association prize, awarded to "the individual who has done most to promote the study of the language, literature and civilization of Ancient Greece and Rome."
 He lives in London with his family.

 Praise for this book